semantic-flow/sflo/documentation/concept.metadata.provenance.md

 ## Fragment Identifier Naming Scheme

 To ensure that every RDF node used in a [[mesh-resource.node-component.flow.node-metadata]] distribution has a unique and dereferenceable URI, the following naming scheme for [[fragment identifiers|concept.fragment-identifiers]] MUST be used.
-This allows the metadata snapshot's [[mesh-resource.node-component.documentation-resource.resource-page]] to correctly provide anchors for all provenance entities.
+This allows the metadata snapshot's [[ResourcePage]] to correctly provide anchors for all provenance entities.

 The structure is as follows: